 - make sure pride and joy in work, not fear, infuse the NHS

-The CEM best practice guidance has been revised following the recent recommendations from the MHRA restricting the use of codeine in those less than 12 years old, following a review of safety.
+The RCEM best practice guidance has been revised following the recent recommendations from the MHRA restricting the use of codeine in those less than 12 years old, following a review of safety.